All Episodes

 And nobody would approach him.

-Butch Harman was a swing coach then and his caddy with Steve Williams, but nobody would approach him, and I said, I may never see this guy, because I walked up there and I asked if I could bother him.
+Butch Harmon was a swing coach then, and his caddy was Steve Williams, but nobody would approach him.

-Yeah, introduced myself, and I said, Look, I just want to tell you one thing.
+He kind of looked at me, introduced myself, and I said, Larry, I just want to tell you one thing.

-This is after this is 2001, and he had that great year in 2000.
+This is 2001, and he had that great year in 2000.

-They were far far more impressive than yesterday.
+They were far more impressive than yesterday.

-Yesterday was impressive too, because he was challenged for the first time in a long time.
+Yesterday was impressive, too, because he was challenged for the first time in a long time.

-But he was challenged.
+He was challenged.

 But he had a lot of other challenging things.